Can Remote Patient Monitoring Improve Hypertension Control?

 Benefits of RPM for Hypertension

-In January 2023, The Journal of Clinical Hypertension concluded that they “believe that through continuous improvement and perfection, telemedicine will bring great benefits to mankind.”
+Hypertension in underserved populations is 10% higher than in most urban areas.
+Hypertension digital health programs have been shown to reduce blood pressure in these patients.
 In addition, remote blood pressure monitoring is better at controlling blood pressure in rural and low-income populations.
 RPM also improves self-management, treatment adherence, and the quality of life in hypertensive patients while reducing healthcare costs.

 • Detection of white-coat and masked hypertension

-• Measurement in daily activities
+• Measurement of daily activities

 • Assessment of daytime blood pressure